coulston/EENG383/README.md

 # EENG383
-This is the shared main page for EENG 383
+This is the main page for EENG 383
-Perhaps I should include a link to everyone's GitHub page